During the Jubilee Year in Rome, you will pass through the 4 Holy Doors located in the 4 major Basilicas.

 Today depart from Italy for your flight (s) to Medjugorje.
 Upon arrival, you’ll be greeted by your tour guide and/or driver, who will take you on the 2.5 hour drive to the village of Medjugorje.
 Dinner and an overnight.

 The most beautiful features of Medjugorje are its simplicity and peace.
-While in Medjugorje, you may experience your faith grow, and share in the faith journey of pilgrims from all over the world.
+While in Medjugorje, you may experience your faith grow and share in the faith journey of pilgrims from all over the world.
 A local guide will accompany your group throughout your stay in the village.

 Some activities that will accompany you in your spiritual journey:

-On Feast Days, and Sundays: English Mass is at 12 PM.
+On Feast Days and Sundays, English Mass is at 12 PM.

 Day 13 | Friday, September 19: Return Home